Skip to main content

 • Nominations collected each quarter (July, October, January, April)

-The director’s office will collect nominations quarterly.
-Nominations will be reviewed prior to Committee review by the Executive Assistant and Administrative Support Specialist to verify nominations have been made within the appropriate category.
+The Executive Director’s office will collect nominations quarterly.
+Nominations will be reviewed prior to Committee review by the co-chairs to verify nominations have been made within the appropriate category.
 Any nominations that appear to better fit another category will be returned to the nominator for revision or re-categorization.
 The nominator has 5 business days to return a revised nomination.

-The nominations along with a rubric will be provided to each committee member for review upon close of each nomination period.
-Committee members will complete and return to chair for compilation by a designated deadline.
-In the event the committee chair receives a nomination, committee members will submit scores to the Director.
+The nominations and a rubric will be provided to each committee member for review upon the close of each nomination period.
+Committee members must complete and return to the co-chairs for compilation by a designated deadline.
+In the event the committee Co-Chairs receive a nomination, committee members will submit scores to the Executive Director.

 A department-wide ceremony will be held during the summer to announce and recognize recipients.

-The T&P Director will present all recognition awards during ceremony.
+The Executive Director will present all recognition awards during the ceremony.

 Ceremony